In this article Aliro Simulation Development Lead Eric Brown explains:

 High-level information to guide the quantum network design process

-Before beginning a quantum network design, some initial information is necessary to guide the decision making process.
+Before beginning an entanglement-based quantum network design, some initial information is necessary to guide the decision making process.

-1. Who will be using it, and what will they be using it for?
+- Who will be using it, and what will they be using it for?
 For example, the network might be for internal use by an organization, or it may be designed to serve an organization’s clients.
 The quantum network users may want to use the network for distributed quantum sensing, quantum secure communication, for testing their own quantum device designs, or some combination of these operations.
-These are just a few examples of how users may wish to use the quantum network, there are many other potential applications of a quantum network.
+These are just a few examples of how users may wish to use the quantum network, there are many other potential applications of this type of network.

 Designing for your specific quantum network use cases